This tutorial demonstrates how to customize the Excel Ribbon.

 Remove Command Buttons From Group

-Note that you can only remove commands from Custom Groups you have created; you cannot remove any commands from the default groups.
+Note that you can only remove commands from the custom groups you have created; you cannot remove any commands from the default groups.

 Remove Group From Tab

-If you wish to put a group you have deleted from a default group back into that group, select the relevant group, and then in the Reset drop down list, select Reset only selected Ribbon tab.
+- If you wish to put a group you have deleted from a default group back into that group, select the relevant group, and then in the Reset drop down, choose Reset only selected Ribbon tab.

-However, if you remove a custom group, you will need to recreate it.
+However, if you remove a custom group, you would need to recreate it.